Project Search

 Eligibility

 Project SEARCH serves young people with intellectual and developmental disabilities.
 The most important criterion for acceptance into Project SEARCH is a desire to achieve competitive employment.
-Interns must also be eligible for NC Vocational Rehabilitation services and have reliable daily transportation to the program.
+Interns must also be eligible for Employment and Independence for People with Disabilities (formerly Vocational Rehabilitation) services and have reliable daily transportation to the program.

 Our family has been dealing with The Arc of NC since 2018 when we found ourselves without any viable adult program or job for my IDD son after he graduated from high school.
 Although we did not live in Buncombe County, they accepted him into their Project Search program.
 Following completion of the program, they helped my son find employment and continued to support him in post-employment even now.
 Their entire staff always dealt with both my son and myself with respect and compassion.
 They are a supportive, nurturing, and caring team who take the time to get to know each client as an individual.
 I cannot say enough great things about this team.
 If you are given the opportunity to work with them I highly recommend it.